Updated: Jul 20, 2021

 The Dialogue is placed directly under the prompt.
 Write engaging and entertaining dialogue.
 Watch some movies to get a feel of how characters interact with one another.

 In the diagram above, you’ll note that parentheticals (sometimes called wrylies) own a line of their own and are placed below the character's name and before the dialogue.
 The overuse of parentheticals will make you look like an amateur.
-If a character is supposed to feel a certain way, you must SHOW it in the action lines.
+If a character is supposed to feel a certain way, you must SHOW it in the action lines or accompanying dialogue.

 Dialogue must speak for itself.
 If a character has to be “sarcastic” in tone, you may not need to write a parenthetical for that line of dialogue.
 The context of what’s being said should be enough for the actor to understand.
 Don’t direct the actors.
 That job belongs to the director.